zhiyuan8/Docker-Kubernetes-GKE/README.md

     - high availability or no downtime
     - scalability or high performance
     - disaster recovery
-- trend from monolithic to microservices architecture.
+- trend from `monolithic` to `microservices` architecture.
+    - `monolithic` : all the services are in one application
+    - `microservices` : each service is in one application, and communicate with each other.

 ## K8s Components
 ### contrainer abtraction